-8. Summary discussion
+8. SUMMARY DISCUSSION

 The predictive modeling framework greatly reduces the burdens of model specification, because models are validated based on their predictive performance rather than hypothesis testing of model assumptions.
-Minimum bias models transform basic data in such a way as to partially sacrifice sample independence in exchange for much tamer distributions of aggregated individual data points that are much less needy of detailed distributional specification.
-The combination of multiplicative minimum bias iteration with a generic incorporation of credibility, as presented in this paper, demonstrates that a very simple model, without complete distributional specification, in practice may provide predictive value comparable to or better than that of a far more complex model, such as a typical GLM or, particularly, a GLM adjusted to incorporate credibility.
+Minimum bias models transform basic data in such a way as to partially sacrifice sample independence in exchange for much tamer distributions of individual data points that are much less needy of detailed distributional specification.
+The combination of multiplicative minimum bias iteration with a generic incorporation of credibility as presented in this paper demonstrates that a very simple model, without complete distributional specification, in practice can provide comparable or better predictive value than a far more complex model, such as a typical GLM.